 For thin-gauge steel, prioritize a plasma platform that delivers tight kerf control and repeatable cut geometry.

-Calibrate amperage to thickness; lower current tightens arc column and enhances edge quality.
+Calibrate amperage to thickness.
+Lower current tightens the arc column and improves edge quality.

 Power and Consumables

-Target a unit with stable low-current performance and a consistent arc start to leverage modern plasma technologies and cutting innovations.
+Target a unit with stable low-current performance and a consistent arc start to take advantage of modern plasma technologies.

-Run at 30 A with a 35% duty cycle as typical for light fabrication—Hypertherm Powermax 30 XP fits, offering reliable output for thin-gauge work.
+Running at 30 A with a 35% duty cycle is typical for light fabrication.
+The Hypertherm Powermax series fits well, offering reliable output for thin-gauge work.

-Program fast traverse: about 350 IPM to limit heat input and mitigate warping.
+Program fast traverse at about 350 IPM to limit heat input and reduce warping.
 Pair with a water table or submerged cutting to sink heat and suppress distortion.

-Maintain tip standoff precisely, monitor swirl ring condition, and replace nozzles/electrodes on schedule to preserve cut quality.
+Maintain tip standoff precisely, monitor swirl ring condition, and replace nozzles and electrodes on schedule to preserve cut quality.

 Essential Setup: Air, Power, and Torch Height Control